gridscale/terraform-provider-gridscale/website/docs/r/securityzone.html.md

 # gridscale_paas_securityzone

 Provides a security zone resource.
-This can be used to create, modify and delete security zones.
+This can be used to create, modify, and delete security zones.

 ## Example Usage